-Although preliminary, the weight of these analyses suggests that there is a positive relationship between engagement in QuarkNet (the type and degree of program engagement and use of activities from the Data Activity Portfolio); exposure to core program strategies; and perceived influence of QuarkNet on Teaching and teacher outcomes (Approach to Teaching).
-Regarding the engagement of their students in inquiry-based science (that aligns with the NGSS Science and Engineering practices), teachers' perceived Approach to Teaching and QuarkNet Influence on Student Engagement (at least) were shown to be related to Student Engagement.
-We continue to explore ways in which these statistical models can be improved including integrating center-level assessments into this process.
+Although preliminary, the weight of these analyses suggests that our evaluation measures and methods are on track to help us ferret out the influence QuarkNet may have on participating teachers and their students, with caveats about causality links acknowledged.
+There is a positive relationship between engagement in QuarkNet (the type and degree of program engagement and use of activities from the Data Activity Portfolio); exposure to core program strategies; and perceived influence of QuarkNet on teacher outcomes (Approach to Teaching).
+Regarding the engagement of their students in inquiry-based science (that aligns with the NGSS Science and Engineering practices), QuarkNet's Influence on Student Engagement were shown to be related to Student Engagement.
+And, the center in which a teacher participates in QuarkNet matters as related to teacher-level and student-level outcomes.